bernardocarvalho/ipfn-atca-mimo-isol/README.md

-Firmware and software for the projects running in IPFN ATCA-MIMO32
+## Firmware and software for the projects running in IPFN ATCA-MIMO-ISOL running at IPP-HGW

-Changes:
-virtex4\w7x-interlock-fp Version B2
-A) HOLD_SAMPLES = = (no spike removal)
-B) Matthias correction is done
-C) Changed the trigger code for testing .
-Trigger signal are use locally on the board

-some cleaning was done on source code
+# See specific project Readme at  virtex4/w7x-interlock-fp/Readme.md